johnnyEmpires/pyeasylog/README.md

 # basiclog

 a simple logger setup...no drama, take it or leave it.
-Just note that the logger will rollover after 1 day and keep a backup of 30 records.

 ## Installation